 By sub-letting part of the work, the main contractor impliedly contracts with the sub-contractor that he will not by any act or default of his own prevent the sub-contractor from performing his share of the work.
 Thus if, in consequence of the default of the main contractor, the employer forfeits the main contract and ousts the sub-contractor, the sub-contractor will, subject to the sub-contract terms, have a claim for damages against the main contractor1.
-The sub-contract may include a term under which the sub-contract will automatically terminate if the main contract is terminated, in which case the procedures for
+The sub-contract may include a term under which the sub-contract will automatically terminate if the main

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.